-- To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and of the Group for the financial year ended 31 March 2024 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and of the Group for the financial year ended 31 March 2023 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To re-elect Mr Chew Choy Seng, a Director retiring pursuant to Regulation 110 of the Company's Constitution.
+To re-elect Mr Siah Boon Hock, a Director retiring pursuant to Regulation 110 of the Company's Constitution.
 [See Explanatory Note (i)] (Resolution 2) - 3.
-To note the retirement of Mr Chew Mun Yew as an Independent Director of the Company who is retiring pursuant to Regulation 110 of the Constitution of the Company and will not be seeking re-election.

-[See Explanatory Note (ii)] - 4.
-To approve the payment of Directors' fees of up to S\$400,000 for the financial year ending 31 March 2025, with payment to be made quarterly in arrears.
-(2024: up to S\$400,000) (Resolution 3) - 5.
-To re-appoint Messrs Forvis Mazars LLP as the Auditors of the Company and to authorize the Directors of the Company to fix their remuneration.
-(Resolution 4) - 6.
+To re-elect Mr Lim Yew Si, a Director retiring pursuant to Regulation 110 of the Company's Constitution.
+[See Explanatory Note (ii)] (Resolution 3) - 4.
+To approve the payment of Directors' fees of up to S\$400,000 for the financial year ending 31 March 2024, with payment to be made quarterly in arrears.
+(2023: up to S\$400,000) (Resolution 4) - 5.
+To re-appoint Messrs Mazars LLP as the Auditors of the Company and to authorize the Directors of the Company to fix their remuneration.
+(Resolution 5) - 6.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.